shienlong/parallel/README.md

 We are simulating a camera that captures images and stores it in a folder (/home/pi/Pictures/NewImg).
 The camera will be Raspberry Pi Camera Module which uses the Sony IMX219.
 The sensor on the Sony IMX219 is a 8-megapixel camera which performs very well in low light.
 The module is connected to a Raspberry Pi (Edge Pi) via ribbon cable.

-Phase 2: Edge Pi
+Phase 2: Data Transfer

 - what is happening in this phase...
 - The Edge Pi uses Node-RED to watch for changes in the folder that stores images captured by camera module.
 - When there is change in folder, Node-RED takes the message payload and using SSH transfer the newly added image to RP master (/home/pi/Desktop)
 - This flow (enabled by Node-RED) automates the process to detect new images and transfer via ssh to master.

+Phase 3: Data Processing
-Phase 3: HDFS (consist of namenode & datanode)
+- HDFS (consist of namenode & datanode)
 - what is happening in this phase...

-Phase 4: Visualization
+Phase 4: Result

 - what is the output